-Globally, there are about 1.7 million deaths annually that are attributed to tuberculosis (TB) with rising incidents of drug-resistant TB.
+Globally, about 1.7 million deaths annually are attributed to tuberculosis (TB) with rising incidents of drug-resistant TB.

 Professor Greg Cook from the University of Otago’s Department of Microbiology and Immunology, along with postdoctoral fellow Dr Kiel Hards, has been investigating one of the first new TB drugs approved in more than 40 years, Bedaquiline – which is sold under the brand name Sirturo.

 Bedaquiline is the first new drug to be developed after four decades of searching for more effective drugs that combat TB, and was only approved by the US Food and Drug Administration in 2012.

 But Cook said one drug wouldn’t be enough to reverse a 40-year lull in drug development.

 “So our lab is actively searching for new TB drugs to complement Bedaquiline and expand the treatment options available to clinicians worldwide.”

 To develop even better drugs to combat TB, it was important to understand why Bedaquiline was so good in the first place.

 “The most promising aspects of the drug are its ability to shorten the treatment timeframe to eight weeks and that its target is unconventional for an antimicrobial,” Hards said.

 “Bedaquiline disrupts the ability of M. tuberculosis to generate energy,” he said.

 “What we discovered is that the drug has a second activity or property that may explain how it is able to kill non-replicating cells.”